stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

-Installing FSL on Debian 7.0 Wheezy Neurodebian VM:
+Install FSL on Debian 7.0 Wheezy Neurodebian VM:
 ------------------------------------------------------------

 I am currently happy with the version in the neurodebian repos: